-Liquidity- At March 31, 2015, the Company has cash of \$1.6 million and working capital of \$26.4 million, compared to cash of \$6.0 million and working capital of \$18.8 million at December 31, 2014.
-For the three months ended March 31, 2015 and 2014, the Company used cash for operations of \$7.2 million and \$3.9 million, respectively.
+Liquidity - At September 30, 2015, the Company had cash of \$0.9 million and working capital of \$24.0 million, compared to cash of \$6.0 million and working capital of \$18.8 million at December 31, 2014.
+For the nine months ended September 30, 2015 and 2014, the Company used cash for operations of \$17.8 million and \$15.7 million, respectively.

-In August 2014, the Company entered into a three-year loan and security agreement with Bank of America to borrow up to \$25 million on a revolving basis, based upon specified percentages of eligible receivables and inventory ("the Revolving Credit Facility").
+In August 2014, the Company entered into a three-year loan and security agreement with Bank of America to borrow up to \$25 million on a revolving basis based upon specified percentages of eligible receivables and inventory ("the Revolving Credit Facility").
 In April 2015, our Chairman and Chief Executive Officer guaranteed \$5 million of borrowings under the Revolving Credit Facility, enabling us to borrow up to \$5 million in addition to the amount that is based upon receivables and inventory.
 This guarantee may be terminated under certain circumstances on December 31, 2015.
-As of April 20, 2015, the balance on the Revolving Credit Facility was \$13.6 million, with additional borrowing capacity of \$5.4 million.
+As of September 30, 2015, the balance on the Revolving Credit Facility was \$22.9 million, with additional borrowing capacity of \$2.1 million.
+The Loan Agreement was amended to include the Energy Source acquisition (see Note 2) and includes restrictive covenants related thereto.
+We are in compliance with our covenants and obligations under the revolving credit facility.
+In October 2015, Bank of America agreed to amend the Revolving Credit Facility to enable the Company to borrow up to \$30 million under certain conditions.

 In December 2014, we exchanged all outstanding series of preferred stock, including accrued but unpaid dividends thereon, to an aggregate of 36,300,171 shares of our common stock (the "Preferred Stock Exchange").
-All rights relating to the preferred stock were extinguished as a result of the transaction; accordingly, we have been relieved of the ongoing obligation to pay dividends on preferred stock.
+All rights relating to the preferred stock were extinguished as a result of the transaction.
+Accordingly, we have been relieved of the ongoing obligation to pay dividends on preferred stock.

-Historically, the Company's controlling shareholder, RVL 1 LLC ("RVL"), and its affiliates have been a significant source of financing, as they continue to support our operations.
+Historically, the Company's controlling shareholder, RVL 1 LLC ("RVL") and its affiliates have been a significant source of financing, and they continue to support our operations.